Office of Research & Creative Scholarship

 - While applicants may apply for consecutive year awards, the committee will carefully scrutinize proposals that are a continuation of any previously funded projects to determine if funding is appropriate.

-- Priority consideration will be given to applicants who have never received an FAFG award.
+- Priority consideration will be given to applicants who have not previously received an FAFG award.

 - All publications resulting from the FAFG should contain the following acknowledgement: "This research [or project] was supported in part by a grant from the Emerson College Faculty Advancement Fund."